-referred to in J.5 as the ‘Proposer’.
+referred to in J.35-83 as the ‘Proposer’.

-J.5.2.1.2 A Modification Proposal made pursuant to sub-paragraph J.5.2.1.1 shall be submitted to the Secretary in the form of Annex 3 which may be amended by the panel from time to time.
+J.39 A modification proposal made pursuant to sub-paragraph J.38 shall be submitted to the Secretary in the form of Annex 3 which may be amended by the panel from time to time.

-J.5.2.1.3 If a Modification Proposal fails to contain any information required under sub-paragraph J.5.2.1.2, the Secretary shall notify the Proposer, who may submit a revised request in compliance with this sub-paragraph J.5.2.1.2.
+J.40 If a modification proposal fails to contain any information required under sub-paragraph J.39, the Secretary shall notify the Proposer, who may submit a revised request in compliance with this sub-paragraph J.39.

-J.5.2.1.4 Upon receipt of a Modification Proposal made pursuant to and in compliance with sub-paragraph J.5.2.1.2, the Secretary shall as soon as reasonably practicable:
+J.41 Upon receipt of a modification proposal made pursuant to and in compliance with sub-paragraph J.39, the Secretary shall as soon as reasonably practicable: